purescript/registry-dev/README.md

       -- A mapping between package names (as published on the Registry or -- included in the Package Set) and SemVer ranges for them.
       { dependencies : Map Text Text
-      -- Local source globs to include in the compilation for the target , sources : List Text
+      -- Local source directories to include in the compilation for the target;
+      -- directories can be turned into globs for the PureScript compiler by -- appending "/**/*.purs" to them.
+      , sources : List Text
       }